 These tests are recommended for all applications.
 You can skip any of these, depending on the target application typology.
 The scan duration will vary depending on the number and the complexity of the tests you select to perform.

-The resource discovery part is the most time-consuming, so we recommend you run this test at a later stage, or for when you have time to leave the scan running.
+The resource discovery part is the most time-consuming, so we recommend you run this test at a later stage, or when you have time to leave the scan running.

 You can schedule a scan for later using the scheduling feature.
 For more details, please check out our support article on how to schedule a scan.